gaqzi/reflections/notes/python/structural_subtyping_in_python.md

 ```

+## Avoid `abc` inheritance

+**TODO:**

-## Another Complete Example with Tests
+## Another complete example with tests

-This example employs static duck-typing to check the type of `WebhookPayload` where the class represents the structure of the payload that is going to be posted to an URL by the `send_webhook` function.
+This example employs static duck-typing to check the type of `WebhookPayload` where the class represents the structure of the payload that is going to be sent to an URL by the `send_webhook` function.

 ```python